olegkleiman/sundance/README.md

 <video controls src="media/How to run Sudance-1.mov" title="How to run Sudance"></video>

 1. For the first time, install the dependencies.
 From the project root directory run `npm install` to install the dependencies for all sub-project (workspaces).
-2. From the project root directory run `npm run ui:deploy` to build the client application by `svit` and copy the created bundle and other assets into the serverx's public directory.
+2. From the project root directory run `npm run ui:deploy` to build the client application by `vite` and copy the created bundle and other assets into the serverx's public directory.
-3. Run `npm run server:start` to start the server, or `npm run start` to start the all the scripts (svit + copy + start express server).
+3. Run `npm run server:start` to start the server, or `npm run start` to start the all the scripts (vite + copy + start express server).
 4. Open the browser and navigate to `http://localhost:8099` to see the client application (index.html).
-Pay attention: we use `svit` only as bundler excluding its modularization facility.
+Pay attention: we use `vite` only as bundler excluding its modularization facility.
 Probably it is not the most wize way to use it, but our purpose it to simplify the deployment : we want only one destination for both client and server sides.
 Actually, with this approarch we need to run webpack as only only one service after the deployment.
-Of course, for client development only we use `svit` in a regular manner.
+Of course, for client development only we use `vite` in a regular manner.

 ## Deployment
 This is Node.js application.
 It can be deployed to any server that supports Node.js, including MS Azure.